guettli/why-i-like-django-and-sap/README.md

 ## SAP maintains open source libraries reliable

 Some hours after reporting a bug, I received a professional answer.
 Some days later the fix was released.
 Great! https://github.com/SAP/PyRFC/issues/115

+## Python datetime is very nice

+Before Python 2.3 (released in the year 2003) I had not reliable way to calculate dates in Python.
+Since then the very handy datetime module exists.
+In ABAP you still store the datetime in two columns: One for the day, one for the time.
+This works, but is grrrrrrrrr.